 Compression alters data on your disk, so always back up before you start.

 Before you start, you need a list of chunks to compress.
-In this example, we are
+In this example, you

 At the psql prompt, select all chunks in the table

 examplethat are older than three days:SELECT show_chunks('example', older_than => INTERVAL '3 days');

 This returns a list of chunks.
 Take a note of the chunk names:

 When you are happy with the list of chunks, you can use the chunk names to manually compress each one.

 At the psql prompt, compress the chunk:SELECT compress_chunk( '<chunk_name>');

 Check the results of the compression with this command:SELECT *FROM chunk_compression_stats('example');

 The results show the chunks for the given hypertable, their compression status, and some other statistics: